carolgreene/carolgreene.github.io/_posts/2020-02-24-will_i_remember_ruby.markdown

 ---
 layout: post
 title:      "Will I remember Ruby?"
-date:       2020-02-25 02:08:19 +0000
+date:       2020-02-24 21:08:20 -0500
 permalink:  will_i_remember_ruby
 ---

 I was so excited when I finally graduated from the Software Engineering program.
-It took so long & I couldn't wait to be done.
+It took so long and I couldn't wait to be done.
 Once reality set in though, I realized that I needed to review everything to make sure that I had a good grasp of what I learned.
-I went back to the beginning Ruby section to look it over & was surprised at how much I'd forgotten.
+I went back to the beginning Ruby section to look it over and was surprised at how much I'd forgotten.
 At that point I decided it would be fun to do a small CLI project to refresh my memory.

 I settled on scraping the timeout website to get the best parks in Chicago.
 The first thing I realized was that I had no idea how to start a Ruby gem, I had completely forgotten!
-I did  a little research online & had it going in no time.
+I did  a little research online and had it going in no time.

 Follow the steps below to set up a Ruby Gem: